 If you need to branch off your main line to go another direction, you can attach the branch off wire the same way as if you were connecting a lead wire from an individual lamp.

-Now hammer in your stakes exactly where you wish your lights to be.
+Now hammer in your stakes exactly where you wish your outdoor lighting to be.
 If the stakes are plastic like ours were, us a scrap piece of wood to prevent cracking the stakes.
 Remember, the depth you pound the stakes in will affect the height of the light once you install it.

 Attach the lights to the stakes.